 Ella was sitting at her desk.
-She was lost in a dream world, looking at the frozen trees from outside.
+She was lost in a dream world, following the gentle swing of the frozen trees from outside.
 The afternoon snow made everything white and sparkling.
 Almost like the White Kingdom they visited last year.

 ‘Watch’ you doing?’, Tina asked following her sister’s gaze.

 ‘Being happy for the snow.’

 Tina smiled.
 She knew Ella was enjoying more than weather.

 ‘So, do we start?
 Next week we have the festivity.
 And we have so much to finish until then.
 Costumes.
 Prop.
 Going over the script one more time.’ said Ella.